redhat-developer/intellij-knative/README.md

 ### Getting Started Page

-A getting started page has been added to explain the different features the plugin offers and shows how to use them
+A getting started page has been added to explain the different features the plugin offers and shows how to use them.

 ![](images/1.3.0/knative2.gif)

-## Previous releases

-### 1.2.0

 ### New ToolWindow for build/deploy/run actions